Using the Python SDK through Visual Studio Code

 Python 3.7.13

-Installing the RAI SDK Package for Python
+Installing the RelationalAI SDK Package for Python

 Depending on your installation, enter code along the following lines.

-if, for example, you have Python 3.7 installed).
+if, for example, you have Python 3.7 installed:

 pip3 install rai-sdk